abrookins/radar/README.md

 # Benchmarks

-You can bencharmk with `wrk` (https://github.com/wg/wrk) like this:
+You can benchmarks with `wrk` (https://github.com/wg/wrk) like this:

 	wrk -t12 -c400 -d30s "http://localhost:8081/?lat=45.548&lng=-122.6"